 AWG logo

 Associated Wholesale Grocers (AWG) will invest $110 million to modernize its Gulf Coast Division Support Center in Pearl River, Louisiana, installing advanced automation in the facility’s ambient section to improve order accuracy and service reliability for independent grocery retailers across the Southeast.
-Construction begins in January, with automation installation in April 2027 and full operations expected by November 2027.

-The facility is AWG’s largest conventional grocery division and serves as a critical supply chain node for independent grocery stores across the Gulf Coast region.
 The investment will retain 334 positions at the facility, with average annual salaries about 9 percent above the St. Tammany Parish average wage.

 Why Pearl River

-What the automation does
+What automation does

-The project will install advanced automation systems within the facility’s ambient grocery section, targeting improvements in product selection, order movement and accuracy.
-The upgrades are also designed to strengthen the facility’s resilience during severe weather events — a key operational consideration along the Gulf Coast — while supporting future volume growth.
+The upgrades also are designed to strengthen the facility’s resilience during severe weather events – a key operational consideration along the Gulf Coast – while supporting future volume growth.

-Local and regional support
+Local, regional support

-Pearl River Mayor Joe Lee, St. Tammany Parish President Mike Cooper and Greater New Orleans Inc. President and CEO Michael Hecht all expressed support for the investment.
-Cooper noted that the facility serves 3,500 grocery store locations nationwide, while Hecht cited the project’s role in reinforcing the parish’s growing distribution corridor.
+Pearl River Mayor Joe Lee, St. Tammany Parish President Mike Cooper and Greater New Orleans Inc. President and CEO Michael Hecht expressed support for the investment.

-Russell Richardson, president and CEO of the St. Tammany Economic Development Corporation, said the investment positions the region for long-term supply chain growth.
-“This investment strengthens our region’s supply chain capabilities while creating high-wage, STEM-related jobs and advancing a safer, more resilient distribution environment for the future,” Richardson said.
+“This investment strengthens our region’s supply chain capabilities while creating high-wage, STEM-related jobs and advancing a safer, more resilient distribution environment for the future,” he said.

 [RELATED: AWG Celebrates 100th Anniversary At 2026 Innovation Showcase]